How to get involved

-We’ve put together some digital resources to help you support our Don’t swerve a sight test campaign in 2021 including new assets for your practice website and top tips for winter driving graphic for social media.
+We’ve put together some resources to help you support our Don’t swerve a sight test campaign in 2022 including a briefing you can send to your local MP.

-The easiest way to get involved is to download our campaign pack which includes social media images, an animated video, information leaflet and more.
+The easiest way to get involved is to download our campaign pack which includes social media images, an animated video, an information leaflet, briefing for MPs and decision makers and more.

 If you would also like to find out the best way to get started, read our tips on how to make the most of your materials.

 Don't swerve a sight test – campaign pack (zip file, 33MB)